-Instead of a simple drag and drop interface that lets you play around, Webflow’s editor provides numerous options that take time to get understand.
+Instead of a simple drag-and-drop interface that lets you play around, Webflow’s editor provides numerous options that take time to get understood.
 Don’t get me wrong – having so many options is useful if you are about to create a unique website.
-However, this means hundreds of icons and menus presented to you.
+However, this means hundreds of icons and menus are presented to you.
 And if you’re a beginner, building a website with Webflow might feel like entering a military helicopter that you need a pilot to successfully engage in battle.

 Still, I must admit that the onboarding process is quite enjoyable, and there are more than enough tutorials and examples available to learn from.
 But, in order to fully understand Webflow, you should know something about web design and how the web works.
 Or at least be prepared to start learning quickly as you go.